Rural and Minority Health Research Center

 - Provide expert advice to national, state, and local governments and constituency groups to empower policy development and advocacy

-The Rural Health Research Centers are funded by the Federal Office of Rural Health Policy (FORHP).
-Currently, Centers are funded through a four-year cooperative agreement.
-This research Center has produced research products funded by FORHP during the following years.
+The Rural Health Research Centers and Policy Analysis Initiatives are funded by the Federal Office of Rural Health Policy (FORHP).
+These Centers are funded through multi-year cooperative agreements.
+This Center has produced research products funded by FORHP during the following years.

 - 2001 - current